Type: Package

 Value

-Invisibly returns a character vector containing each line of the file tree.
+Invisibly returns a character vector of tree lines.

 Examples